jzburns/inft-3507/assignments/Homework-2/homework-2.md

 | Quality and accuracy of the video discussion | 25 |

 ## Bonus
-Write a script to automate the creation and deletion of the topics for your code.
+Write a script/program to automate the creation and deletion of the topics for your code.
 For example:

 ```
 ./script.sh setup
 ```
-will cause your topics and subscriptions to be created from the script/code.
+will cause your topics and subscriptions to be created by the script/code.

 and of course, the ``teardown``

 ```
 ./script.sh teardown
 ```
 will cause all your topics and subscriptions to be deleted automatically.

+**Use whichever programming language/script you want**

 Should you wish to attempt the bonus question, you must show evidence of this working in your ``README.md`` and commit the code to your github repo.

-(**+ 3% extra, giving a maximum of 13%**)
+(**+ up to 3% extra, giving a maximum of 13%**)

 ## Warning
 1. **_If any part of your submission contains suspicious content, you will receive a grade of 0._**.